Lucifier129/react-imvc/doc/MIGRATION.md

 ## What' new

-* Support to Typescript.
+* Support for Typescript.
 Intact intelligent code completion in `Visual Studio Code`.

 ## How to upgrade